Grant Gillon

 Grant Gillon is a former New Zealand politician.
-He was a member of parliament between 1996 and 2002, representing the Alliance Party, has held a number of seats in local government.
+He was a member of parliament between 1996 and 2002, representing the Alliance Party, and has held a number of seats in local government.
 He previously served on the Devonport-Takapuna Local Board representing Shore Action.

 He is a former senior lecturer in paramedicine and emergency management at the Auckland University of Technology.